FarronF/limerick-council-meetings/meetings/2021/01/18-Virtual Monthly Meeting of Metropolitan District of Limerick/Minutes  - Monthly Meeting of Metropolitan District of Limerick - 21st December 2020.md

 has taken place.
 A key objective of the CCRO is to work with the business community

-to increase footfall in the city centre.---
+to increase footfall in the city centre.
+---
 4

 In June 2020 the Council launched its Shop Limerick Campaign to assist businesses